mrlunchbox777/advent-of-code-2025/days/day10/README.md

 ### Performance Note

-Counter mode with large target values (30+) has exponential search space complexity and may be slow or hit memory limits on some inputs.
-The implementation includes pruning (skipping states that exceed targets) and memory limits to prevent unbounded growth.
-Toggle mode is very fast even for large inputs.
+Counter mode with large target values (50+) has exponential search space complexity and may be slow on some inputs.
+The implementation uses:

+- **A\* search** with Manhattan distance heuristic to prioritize promising states
+- **Pruning** to skip states that exceed target counts
+- **Pointer-based path reconstruction** to reduce memory allocation during search
+- **State limits** (2M states) to prevent unbounded exploration

+The example data solves quickly (~500ms), but some puzzle inputs with very large target counts (80+) may hit the state limit.
+Toggle mode is very fast (< 50ms) even for 200-line inputs.

 ## Implementation Details